loumonthjack/authentication-graphql/README.md

 # Authentication GraphQL

-Basic authentication using JWT token Apollo GraphQL Server and Shield
+Basic authentication Application using GraphQL Express and Prisma ORM with Typescript and Postgres Database.
+The application is a simple authentication system that allows users to register and login.
+The application uses Prisma ORM to interact with the database and Apollo GraphQL to handle the API requests.
+The application also uses JSON Web Tokens to authenticate users and Bcrypt to hash passwords.

 ## Tech Stack